University of Eastern Finland (UEF) - United Nations Environment Programme (UN Environment) Course on Multilateral Environmental Agreements

 Each course concentrates on one specific theme under international environmental law, and through interactive lectures, workshops, and excursions the course equips participants with basic skills in internatonal environmental law-making, diplomacy and negotiations related to that specific thematic area.

 The course is intended for experienced government officials engaged in international environmental negotiations.
 Other stakeholders, such as representatives of NGOs and the private sector, researchers and academics in the field of international environmental law are also eligible.
-Starting from year 2004, the course has had altogether 375 participants from 123 different countries.
+Starting from year 2004, the course has had over 400 participants from 122 different countries.

-For general information about this course, including application, please contact UEF-UNEP Course organisation at:
+For general information about this course, including application, please contact UEF-UN Environment Course organisation at: